jeroenrinzema/BECM/README.md

 <div class="becm-button"></div>
 ```

-## Child Element
+## Element

-Sometimes a block contains other elements.
+Elements are part of a block.
 These elements are concatenated with the block element seperated by a single underscore (`_`).
 This isolates the child element and enables us to reuse it later on ([reusing/extending classes](#reusingextending-classes)).
-A child element can contain other child element and so forth.
+A element can contain other elements or mutations and so forth.

 **Example**